 Although Jennifer experienced many difficulties in the weeks that followed, God performed a miracle.
 The doctors said Jennifer would be nothing more than an illiterate vegetable, even if she survived.
 God had a different plan.
 Jennifer graduated from the University of Florida with a Bachelor of Arts degree in English, and then she earned a 4.0 GPA when completing her Master of Science degree in English Education through Nova Southeastern University.
 Jennifer is living proof that when God performs a miracle, He does it right!

 Jennifer knows that God has a dream for her life.
-Whether she is on stage singing solo, singing with her dad as a duet, speaking at churches and other locations about her personal journey, or teaching ESOL Language Arts and Reading at Suwannee Middle School, she knows that God will always guide her footsteps in everything she does.
+Whether she is on stage singing solo, singing with her dad as a duet, speaking at churches and other locations about her personal journey, or teaching Technology and serving as Newspaper Adviser at Suwannee Middle School, she knows that God will always guide her footsteps in everything she does.
 She is grateful for the talents God has given her and she strives to use them for His glory every single day.
 God has blessed her with the ability to play the piano and drums.
 She has served as a Group Leader for Women of Faith as well.
 She is a prolific writer, penning songs, writing an inspirational blog, and serving as a Contributing Writer for SGN Scoops Digital Magazine, the first all digital Southern Gospel music magazine.
-She has written for SGN Scoops for over 18 years.
-Her latest cover story featured Karen Peck and New River, and she has also written features on The Brooklyn Tabernacle Choir, Bill Gaither, Janet Paschal, Goodman Revival, The Whisnants, Canton Junction, Gordon Mote, and many others.
-She was also honored to be able to write special tribute to Lari Goss and LaBreeska Hemphill.
+She has written for SGN Scoops for over 18 years, including features on The Brooklyn Tabernacle Choir, Bill Gaither, Janet Paschal, Goodman Revival, Karen Peck and New River, The Whisnants, Canton Junction, Gordon Mote, and many others.
+She was also honored to be able to write special tributes to Lari Goss and LaBreeska Hemphill.

 Recently, Jennifer was recommended to join the Florida Worship Choir and Orchestra.
 Her first concert with them was for the "Almighty God" live DVD recording at First Baptist Church in Jacksonville, Fl.
 She also had the opportunity to participate in the 2014 NYC Worship Project.
 Through this mission to New York City, Jennifer was honored to sing at the Naumberg Bandshell in Central Park and at Christian Bible Church in Yonkers, NY.
 She also had the privilege of singing on stage at Carnegie Hall and at Brooklyn Tabernacle.
 She served as a member of the dance team for a flash mob in Times Square, where the Florida Worship Choir and Orchestra sang to an estimated 100,000 people.
 Jennifer says, "The entire mission trip was ordained by God.
 He ordered our steps.
 The amazing reality is that we went to minister to others.
 In return, we were blessed abundantly.
 Lives were changed through the NYC Worship Project, including our own.
 I pray that God gives me the opportunity to minister even more, as I know in my heart this is what I am called to do."